 Julie Goldenson, Ph.D, C. Psych (She/Her)

-My clinical skills have been honed through a number of settings; e.g., University of Toronto, the Centre for Addiction and Mental Health, the Toronto District School Board, San Diego State University, outpatient clinics, inpatient hospital work and years in private practice.
-My approach to therapy is informed by training in psychodynamic, process-based/relational approaches and training in internal family systems.
+My clinical skills have been developed through a number of settings including the University of Toronto, the Centre for Addiction and Mental Health, the Toronto District School Board, San Diego State University, outpatient clinics, inpatient hospital work and years in private practice.

-Collaboration and giving back to the field of psychology are important to me, and I am the President-Elect of the Ontario Psychological Association.
+Collaboration and giving back to the field of psychology are important to me and I am a past president of the Ontario Psychological Association.
 I am a member of a number of organizations including the Program in Psychiatry and the Law in association with Harvard Medical School and Massachusetts Mental Health Center, the Canadian Psychological Association, the Canadian Academy of Disability Assessment, and the Society for Personality Assessment.
-For the time being, I am not taking on new clients; however, I oversee referrals, supervise, and have a vested interest in the therapeutic work and development of the practitioners at The Psychology Collaborative.
+I am not taking on new clients, but I do supervise the practitioners at The Psychology Collaborative and am passionate about their ongoing training, development and client care.
 I can be reached directly at firstname.lastname@example.org

 Jessica Bryson, M.Ed (She/Her)

-I have completed a Masters in Counselling Psychology and Psychotherapy from the University of Toronto, OISE.
-I am currently obtaining my certification in Traumatic Stress Studies from the Trauma Research Foundation.
+I am a Registered Psychotherapist, in good standing with the CRPO.
+I have completed a Masters in Counselling Psychology and Psychotherapy from the University of Toronto, OISE, as well as a certification in Traumatic Stress Studies from the Trauma Research Foundation.
 I have enjoyed a lifelong involvement in performing arts, specifically in improvisation, which leads me to bring creativity into my therapy practice.

 I come to my work in private practice with a diverse range of related experiences, the most recent of which include working at The Centre for Addiction and Mental Health (CAMH) to running therapy groups for people suffering from social anxiety.
 My practice flexibly incorporates a variety of modalities including, but not limited to: Internal Family Systems (IFS), Dialectical Behavioural Therapy (DBT), Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness, Drama Therapy and Expressive Arts Therapy.